Conservative MP accused of 'bullying' behaviour towards female Labour MP

-LONDON — A Conservative MP has been accused of “bullying” a female Labour MP, following an altercation in the voting lobbies of the House of Commons.
+LONDON — A Conservative MP has been accused of “bullying” a female Labour MP, following an altercation over the NHS in the voting lobbies of the House of Commons.

-The House of Commons speaker on Thursday agreed to make inquiries after Labour MP Barry Sheerman alleged that a male Conservative MP had acted in a “bullying way” towards a female opposition MP.
+Labour MP Barry Sheerman told the Commons Speaker that a male Conservative MP had acted in a “bullying way” towards a female opposition MP but declined to name names.

 “In all my years in this House I have never heard of a case of bullying in this House of one member against another,” Sheerman said.